 What is "high school credit accrual"?
 Instruction in courses that accrue credits needed for high school graduation provided by a teacher for students on a regular or systematic basis, usually for a predetermined period of time.
 Includes correspondence courses taken by a student under the supervision of a teacher.
+Beginning with SY 2016-17, high school credit accrual may include the age/grade categories of Grade 8 through Grade 12.
 2.3.5.3.2 Support Services with Breakout for Counseling Services - During the Performance Period